 With the rush of everyday life, it's easy to forget to slow down and enjoy what we have.
 I love for things to be special, even if it's just a quiet meal for my partner and I. So I like to mix up cocktails and mocktails with a simple appetizer for us to enjoy while he's grilling out on the deck.
 I like summer dinners to be easy so that we can relax and enjoy sitting on the deck, looking at the garden, and the wildlife in our backyard.

-You've worked hard so be sure take time to sit back, relax, and enjoy what you've created.
+You've worked hard to create a beautiful garden space, so be sure take time to sit back, relax, and enjoy what you've created.